How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 Damp mopping is key for cleaning without risking moisture damage.
 A damp mop picks up dirt effectively while keeping moisture levels low enough to protect the integrity of your floor.

 Always wring out the mop thoroughly in standing water before using it on the surface.
-Alternatives to spray mop to water for cleaning include using recommended laminate floor cleaners or a mix of white vinegar and hot water that ensures cleanliness without compromising the floor’s condition.
+Alternatives to spray mops to water for cleaning include using recommended laminate floor cleaners or a mix of white vinegar and hot water that ensures cleanliness without compromising the floor’s condition.

 Can You Use Too Much Water on Laminate Floors?